Tradition, taste & treasures: experience a summer holiday in the city of Salzburg!

 AllYouNeed sightseeing tour for the city of Salzburg

 Salzburg has an endless range of possibilities to choose from.
-And in order to help you, we’ve compiled a guide of different ways to experience the city in one tour:
+In order to help you with creating the ideal programme for culture and shopping, we’ve compiled a guide of different ways to experience the city in one tour:

 - Take a stroll through Salzburg's Old Town with the world famous "Getreidegasse" and enjoy the unique flair of the UNESCO World Cultural Heritage.

-- Specials for students on Wednesdays: Every Wednesday, a lot of bars, shops and cultural institutions have great special offers for all students.
+- Save money with specials for students on Wednesdays: Every Wednesday, a lot of bars, shops and cultural institutions have great special offers for all students.
 Bring your student ID!

-- Asian food at half price at Indigos: Sushi, Maki, Rolls and more at half price every day from 9 pm.
-Location: Alpenstraße 48, 5020 Salzburg.
+- Enjoy Asian food at half price at Indigos: Sushi, Maki, Rolls and more at half price every day from 9 pm.

 Museums & Culture

-- Salzburg Museum: Mozartplatz 1.
-In addition to the regular exhibitions Punch-and-Judy Show for children, special holiday workshops, lectures and matinees.
+- Salzburg Museum: In addition to the regular exhibitions, Punch-and-Judy Show for children, special holiday workshops, lectures and matinees are offered.